mtj0928/key-value-storage/Sources/KeyValueStorage/Documentation.docc/Store Values by KeyValueStorage.md

 ```

 > Note:
-If values which cannot be stored in UserDefaults contain the serialized values, the package asserts it.
+If the serialized values contains values which cannot be stored in UserDefaults, the package asserts it.
 Note `nil` is also not allowed to be contained in the serialized values.

 ## Codable Support in JSON Format